ietf-wg-asdf/SDF/sdf.md

 The actions `on` or `off` declared in the `sdfAction` group are redundant with setting the `value` and are in the example to illustrate that there are often different ways of achieving the same effect.
 The action `toggle` will invert the value of the sdfProperty value, so that 2-way switches can be created; having such action will avoid the need for first retrieving the current value and then applying/setting the inverted value.

-The `sdfObject` group lists the affordances of Things modeled by this Object.
+The `sdfObject` group lists the affordances of Things modeled by this sdfObject.
-The `sdfProperty` group lists the property affordances described by the model; these represent various perspectives on the state of the Object.
+The `sdfProperty` group lists the property affordances described by the model; these represent various perspectives on the state of the sdfObject.
 Properties can have additional qualities to describe the state more precisely.
 Properties can be annotated to be read, write or read/write; how this is actually done by the underlying transfer protocols is not described in the SDF model but left to companion protocol bindings.
 Properties are often used with RESTful paradigms {{-rest-iot}}, describing state.